 Data Heterogeneity.
 Although there are semantic-free approaches such as DHT systems that provide good performance for key discovery, they are not as efficient as semantic approaches for other types of queries such as text queries.
 Moreover, considering the heterogeneity of entities, an important issue is the inclusion of semantics in the search process.
 Semantics provides a mechanism to facilitate the interoperability of entities that require and offer services or resources (McIlraith et al., 2001; Wei & Blake, 2010) and to improve the results of the searches.
-Semantics could not only be included in the service descriptions and in the search process, but also could be included in the structure of the network.Moreover, not all the service descriptions that use the same language could use different ontologies that should be aligned (Shvaiko & Euzenat, 2008).
+Semantics could not only be included in the service descriptions and in the search process, but also could be included in the structure of the network.
+Moreover, not all the semantic service descriptions are annotated using the same ontological language.
+Even the service descriptions that use the same language could use different ontologies that should be aligned (Shvaiko & Euzenat, 2008).
 It is nevertheless important to consider that not all the entities of the system provide semantic annotated information.
-For this reason, the integration of both semantic and syntactic information, as well as the use of mechanisms to align ontologies entities.
+For this reason, the integration of both semantic and syntactic information, as well as the use of mechanisms to align ontologies and translate different descriptions to a common model, facilitates the integration of heterogeneous entities.